Gangezilla/housies/README.md

 [ ] Make sure that receiving reviews actually works...
 [ ] Error handling on server.
 [x] Error handling on FE
-[ ] Change client to pool on all db calls.
+[x] Change client to pool on all db calls.
+[x] Surprise refactor all your db calls.
 [x] geolocation influenced address selection.
 [ ] Figuring out what styling looks like lel.
 [ ] STYLING